Nikolai Bulganin: Premiership

 By 1957, however, Bulganin had come to share the doubts held about Khrushchev's policies by the opposition group (which Khrushchev and his supporters labelled the "Anti-Party Group") led by Vyacheslav Molotov.
 In June, when the dissenters tried to remove Khrushchev from power at a meeting of the Politburo, Bulganin vacillated between the two camps.
 When the dissenters were defeated and removed from power, Bulganin held on to his position for a while, but in March 1958, at a session of the Supreme Soviet, Khrushchev forced his resignation.

-Bulganin was appointed Chairman of the Soviet State Bank, a job he had held two decades before, but in August was dispatched to Stavropol as Chairman of the Regional Economic Council, a token position, and on 12 November he was expelled from the Presidium (Politburo) of the Central Committee.
+Bulganin was appointed Governor of the Soviet State Bank, a job he had held two decades before, but in August was dispatched to Stavropol as Chairman of the Regional Economic Council, a token position, and on 12 November he was expelled from the Presidium (Politburo) of the Central Committee.
 In September he was removed from the Central Committee and deprived of the title of Marshal, and in February 1960 he was retired on a pension.

 Personal life and death

 His wife was Elena Mikhailovna Korovina, an English teacher from a Moscow school.
-The couple had two children: son Leo and daughter Vera.
+The couple had two children: a son Leo and a daughter Vera.
 Vera married the son of Admiral Nikolai Kuznetsov.

 Bulganin died on February 24, 1975, after a long illness at the age of 79 and was buried in the Novodevichy Cemetery.